High-Protein Chicken Gyro Bowl (38g Per Serving, No Compromise)

 The Bowl Architecture

-Why This Works for Meal Prep
+Why This Survives Meal Prep

 Where Beginners Mess This Up